 The reasonable person standard comes into play when the plaintiff argues that the defendant acted negligently.
 It asks whether a hypothetical “reasonable person” would act in the same way the defendant did under similar circumstances.

 This standard is crucial for assessing liability in personal injury cases.
-This is because it’s necessary to understand how a person or entity’s actions or inactions led to the injury.
-Attorneys and courts apply this standard to a wide range of cases.
-These include car accidents, slip and fall incidents, and product liability cases.
+It’s necessary to understand how a person or entity’s actions or inactions led to the injury.
+Attorneys and courts apply this standard to a wide range of cases, including car accidents, slip-and-fall incidents, and product liability cases.

 The reasonable person standard is useful because it provides an objective way to assess any situation.
 Rather than considering the specific individual involved, it focuses on the average person.